If you live in Central America and have something to say about the region, you can say it here.

 The above ideas are a snapshot.
 If it’s well-written and pertains to Central America, we will accept it.
 Anything you want to say about Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and/or Panama is something we believe is worth listening to.
 Be creative!

-To give you a better idea of what you could write about, check out our top ten most popular posts (as of June 18, 2021) below:
+To give you a better idea of what you could write about, find below the ten most popular posts that readers were checking out last month (November 2023):

 700 x 400 pixels for in-article pics and 1,200 x 900 pixels for photo-essay pics.
 Please make sure whatever you send is larger than these so we can size them down, if necessary.